-Disks are logically assigned to arrays for the storage of objects, but tapes are logically associated together in Groups.
+Disks are logically assigned to arrays for the storage of objects, but tapes are logically associated together in Tape Groups.

 Tapes are initially divided into Sets, and assigned a number called a Set ID.
-A Set ID enables partitioning of pools of tapes in a library and assigning them for use with specific groups.
-A group draws upon the pools by associating the group with a Set ID.
+A Set ID enables partitioning of pools of tapes in a library and assigning them for use with specific Tape Groups.
+A Tape Group draws upon the pools by associating the Tape Group with a Set ID.

-More than one group may use the same Set ID.
-An unused tape will not actually belong to any of those groups until DIVA Core writes the first object to that tape.
-When all objects have been deleted from a group-assigned tape, it will be unassigned from that group, and may subsequently be assigned to another group using the same Set ID.
+More than one Tape Group may use the same Set ID.
+An unused tape will not actually belong to any of those Tape Groups until DIVA Core writes the first object to that tape.
+When all objects have been deleted from a Tape Group-assigned tape, it will be unassigned from that Tape Group, and may subsequently be assigned to another Tape Group using the same Set ID.

-Since groups are a user-defined concept they can differ from one DIVA Core installation to another.
-The exception is the Default group, which exists in all installations and can neither be renamed nor removed.
-In a DIVA Core system, groups are created and managed in DIVA Command.
+Since Tape Groups are a user-defined concept they can differ from one DIVA Core installation to another.
+The exception is the Default Tape Group, which exists in all installations and can neither be renamed nor removed.
+In a DIVA Core system, Tape Groups are created and managed in the Configuration Utility.